GED In New Hampshire

 To be eligible to write the HiSET-At-Home test, also referred to as the Remote Proctored (R.P.)
 HiSET exam, you first need to attain sufficient results on the HiSET OPT (Official Practice Test).

-New Hampshire GED Cost
+GED New Hampshire Cost

 In New Hampshire, the computer-based GED test, when taken at a test center, costs $36 per sub-exam or $144 for the entire GED battery.
 You can also take the GED exam in New Hampshire in a paper-based format.
 However, this is a more costly option as it will set you back $46 per subject test, so $184 in total!